oneclick/rubyinstaller/README.txt

 While the only officially supported DevKit's are the versions available for download at http://rubyinstaller.org/downloads both the RubyInstaller and DevKit recipes are flexible enough to allow one to use any one of the compiler toolchains configured in the config/compilers/ subdirectory.
+To list the available DevKit versions and current default, invoke `rake devkit:ls`.

 To use or build a specific compiler toolchain, pass rake the appropriate DKVER=vendor-bits-version command line value as part of your rake task